+Employee rewards in modern-day organizations have been evolving over the years – it has become more of an art than a science.
+Gone are those days where employees were happy receiving trophies and consumer durables!
 Organizations have tried everything from trophies, company branded merchandize, durables, electronics, holiday packages, gift vouchers, and even cash.
 Many organizations have used training programs and conferences to motivate their high performing employees.
 A few of these methods have worked, most of them haven’t.
 What does it mean for organizations?
 Should they stop experimenting and continue with what they are doing?
-What is the best method of rewarding employees?
+What is the best form of employee rewards?

 As you might have guessed by now, that there is no single right answer to this question!
 The answer is ‘it depends’.
 It depends on a whole host of factors ranging from the industry type to employee seniority level right down to individual employee preferences.
 Given the complexity of the situation, organizations are faced with the daunting task of choosing the type of reward to give their employees.

 However, a couple of options seem to make sense more than others.
 Rather than deciding on what the employees would want, it would seem better to leave the choice to the employees themselves.
 Given this, cash, digital currency or popular gift vouchers would make the cut.
 Employees could use these rewards to purchase that they would want to rather than being locked down to the choices of the HR/ management team.
 These work out far better than the traditional company branded merchandize or consumer durables.